EthanC-YX/About-myself/README.md

 # About Myself

 Description: Student developer working to build projects.
-Happy to learn new languages and collaborate with others.
+Happy to learn new programming languages and collaborate with others.

 Short intro to myself: